Introduction | Example | Tutorial | Applications | Comments

 Shell function, I want to tell you there are multiple ways to invoke the

-Shell function.
+Shell command.
 The following are all equivalent ways of opening the VBScript Timer.
 Notice the

 Shell application returns a Variant.
 Well, technically it returns a Double.